tathey1/autogmm/option_runtimes/README.md

 Note that due to Github filesize constraints, we did not upload the n=655360 dataset or the n=1310720 dataset.
 Thus, if you want to make a figure that more closely represents that in the paper, then you should used make_data.py to make datasets of those sizes, then adjust the "num_sets" variable in each script if necessary. \
 **./paper/** - clustering results published in the paper.

+Note: For the R script, users may need to "Set Working Directory" to "Source File Location," for the scripts to find find relative paths correctly.